poldz123/ShapeRipple/README.md

 `onSetup(Context context, Paint shapePaint)`
 - This is called only once before any rendering happens, good for loading data/resources.

-`draw(Canvas canvas, int x, int y, float radiusSize, int color, int rippleIndex, Paint shapePaint)`
+`onDraw(Canvas canvas, int x, int y, float radiusSize, int color, int rippleIndex, Paint shapePaint)`
 - This draws the actual ripple to the canvas.
 You can create your custom shapes here whatever you want.

 For full documentation of the of the methods above go the the [**BaseShapeRipple**](https://github.com/poldz123/ShapeRipple/blob/master/ShapeRippleLibrary/src/main/java/com/rodolfonavalon/shaperipplelibrary/model/BaseShapeRipple.java) class.